yezhiyi9670/toxic-music-player-1/static/doc/filtering.md

 0x00 Scheduled
 --------------

-Filters are introduce in v115c, but scheduled to be fully implemented in undefined.
+Filters are introduced in v115c.

+Scheduled to be completed during the Emotionizing Update, in v127a.

 0x01 How does it work
 ---------------------